mcandre/svn-prompt/README.md

 export PS1='\W$(parse_svn_branch)$ '
 ```

-Or, if you would like to combine [git prompt](https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh) with svn prompt:
+Or, if you would like to combine [git prompt](https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh) with svn prompt (only the appropriate one will be displayed):

 ```
 # git prompt